jupitararay/jupitararay.github.io/content/_index.md

 action_type: text
 title: Jupitara Ray
 subtitle: PhD candidate in Linguistics
-description: নমশ্কাৰ! [hello in Assamese]  <br>  I am a Ph.D. candidate in the Department of Linguistics at Boston University.
+description: নমস্কাৰ! [hello in Assamese]  <br>  I am a Ph.D. candidate in the Department of Linguistics at Boston University.
 My current research interest is in understanding how people talk similarly to each other.

 image_left: false
 images: